soixantecircuits/altruist/README.md

 # Altruist

-> 💌 Altruist lets you share your content with people ✌️
+> 💌 Altruist lets you share content with humans ✌️

+## ❓Why

+Altruist is a bridge to a pletory of services.
+All the hard work has been done.
+No more manual wiring of API of services, reading the docs for each service, finding the right module or developing one to communicate with a social network or a file cloud hosting service.

+If you need to easily talk with one of the following [services](#list-of-available-actions), then 💌 Altruist is for you.

+Connect your prefered account and post your data to 💌 Altruist in the same form for any of these [services](#list-of-available-actions).

-Altruist supports the following data formats:
+Currently 💌 Altruist supports the following data form POST:

-* raw `application/json`
+* [x] `application/json` raw
-* URL-encoded
+* [x] `application/x-www-form-urlencode`
-* form-data
+* [x] `multipart/form-data`

-## 🌍 Installation
+## 🌍 Installation as a binary

 Install the tool: